datanav/docs/tutorial-getting-started-collect.rst

 "Inbound pipes" is the naming convention used for pipes that receive their data from a source system.

-The first inbound pipe we want to work on is the pipe that connects to our ``crm`` system.
+The first inbound pipe we want to work on is the pipe that connects to our ``HubSpot`` system.
 We want to pull in the ``company`` datatype that exists inside the CRM provider.
-Follow the below steps to create your inbound pipe ``crm-company-collect``:
+Follow the below steps to create your inbound pipe ``hubspot-company-collect``:

 #.
 Navigate to **Pipes**
 #.
 Click on **New pipe**